Installation#

 Compile the wheels for PyTorch and TorchVision (see the instructions below).

-Add the wheels to the project using the
+Add the wheels to the project, adjusting the filenames based on the versions you built.

 This is the recommended option if you want to use the latest features and improvements available in PyTorch.
 However, this process can be complex and time-consuming.